 - a.
 FOUN1013 Critical Reading and Writing in the Social Sciences offered by Faculty of Humanities and Education. - b.
 FOUN1019 Critical Reading and Writing in the Disciplines - c.
 FOUN1101 (FD11A)-Caribbean Civilization offered by Faculty of Humanities and Education. - d.
 FOUN1201 (FD12A)-Science, Medicine and Technology in Society offered by Faculty of Pure and Applied Sciences. - e.
 FOUN1301 (FD13A)-Law, Governance, Economy and Society offered by Faculty of Social Sciences. - f.
 Any other course approved for the purpose by the Board of Undergraduate Studies. - 7.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101 and FOUN1201.
-Students who have already passed UC120 will receive exemption with credit for FOUN100.
+Students MUST complete FOUN1013 or FOUN1019 during the first year of their degree programme. - 7.4 The elective Foundation course FOUN1301 (FD13A) Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean or as is in 7.3 above. - 7.5 Exemption in whole or in part from the requirements under (7.3) may be granted from time to time by the Board for Undergraduate Studies. - 7.6 A student may be allowed to substitute one of the non-language Foundation Courses (i.e. FOUN1101, FOUN1201, FOUN1301) with a foreign languahe course at the level of their competence.

-- 7.4 The elective Foundation course FOUN1301 (FD13A) Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean or as is in 7.3 above. - 7.5 Exemption in whole or in part from the requirements under (7.3) may be granted from time to time by the Board for Undergraduate Studies. - 7.6 With effect from Semester 1 2014/2015, Foundation courses will be included in the calculation of GPA.
+7.7 With effect from Semester 1 2014/2015, Foundation courses will be included in the calculation of GPA.